NBISweden/module-openrefine-dm-practices/_episodes/05-scripts.md

 ![History](../fig/history.png)

-2. Select all the code from the right hand panel to copy and paste it into a text editor (like NotePad on Windows or TextEdit on Mac).
+2. Select all the code from the right hand panel to copy and paste it into a text editor (like NotePad on Windows or TextEdit on Mac) or Google Docs.
 To copy you can right click the selected text or use the shortcuts cmd+c and cmd+v for Mac or ctrl+c and ctrl+v for Windows.
-Make sure it saves as a plain text file.
-In TextEdit, do this by selecting `Format` > `Make plain text` and save the file as a `.txt` file.
+Make sure it saves as a plain text file and name it `data_cleaning_script.txt`.
+In TextEdit, do this by selecting `Format` > `Make plain text`.
+In Google Docs, do this from the `File` menu > `Downlaod` > `Plain Text (.txt)`

 ## Importing a script to use against another dataset

 Let's practice running these steps on a new dataset.
 We'll test this on an uncleaned version of the dataset we've been working with.

-1. Start a new project in OpenRefine using the messy dataset you downloaded before.
+1. Start a new project in OpenRefine using the messy dataset you downloaded before (`samples_openrefine_lesson.csv`).
 Give the project a new name.
-2. Click the `Undo / Redo` tab > `Apply` and paste in the contents of `.txt` file with the JSON code.
+2. Click the `Undo / Redo` tab > `Apply` and paste in the contents of the `data_cleaning_script.txt` file you just created  with the JSON code.
+You could also use the file `data_cleaning_script_openrefine_lesson.txt` found in the course folder for this lesson.
 3. Click `Perform operations`.
 The dataset should now be the same as your other cleaned dataset.

 For convenience, we used the same dataset.
 In reality you could use this process to clean related datasets.
 For example, data that you had collected over different fieldwork periods or data that was collected by different researchers (provided everyone uses the same column headings).
 The data in this file was generated from an eSurvey system with the actual survey being delivered centrally to a smartphone, so the column headings are pretty much guaranteed to be the same.